 It does, however, produce an abundance of worms that then help to nourish your garden and improve your soil.

 Tumbler Composting comes in many shapes and sizes of single to double units that you may purchase commercially from your local hardware store.

-For others it is hard work especially if you are getting on in years.
-But you can get some mechanised ones that make turning easier.
+For others, it is hard work especially if you are getting on in years.
+But you can get some mechanized ones that make turning easier.

 You often need two of these systems so you can let one sit for a few months to fully decompose before you empty it.
 While this is happening you fill the other one up.